Selective execution of pipeline steps - Amazon SageMaker

 Selective execution with a user-specified pipeline reference

-The following example demonstrates the use of selective execution to rerun AbaloneTrain and AbaloneEval in the same pipeline rerun using a reference pipeline execution.
+The following example demonstrates a selective execution of the steps AbaloneTrain and AbaloneEval using a reference pipeline execution.

 from sagemaker.workflow.selective_execution_config import SelectiveExecutionConfig selective_execution_config = SelectiveExecutionConfig( source_pipeline_execution_arn="arn:aws:sagemaker:us-west-2:123123123123:pipeline/abalone/execution/123ab12cd3ef", selected_steps=["AbaloneTrain", "AbaloneEval"] ) selective_execution = pipeline.start( execution_display_name=f"Sample-Selective-Execution-1", parameters={"MaxDepth":6, "NumRound":60}, selective_execution_config=selective_execution_config, )